NBA champions the Oklahoma City Thunder rally to down the Memphis Grizzlies

 Follow topic:

-LOS ANGELES – National Basketball Association (NBA) champions the Oklahoma City Thunder erased a 19-point first-half deficit to beat the Memphis Grizzlies 114-100 on Nov 9 and improve their league-best record to 10-1.
+National Basketball Association (NBA) champions the Oklahoma City Thunder erased a 19-point first-half deficit to beat the Grizzlies 114-100 in Memphis on Nov 9 and improve their league-best record to 10-1.

-Reigning NBA Most Valuable Player Shai Gilgeous-Alexander scored 13 of his 35 points in the third quarter as the Thunder surged to the lead then held on to continue their mastery of the Grizzlies, who they swept in the first round of the play-offs of the 2024-25 season.
+Reigning NBA Most Valuable Player Shai Gilgeous-Alexander scored 13 of his 35 points in the third quarter as the Thunder surged to the lead and held on to continue their mastery of the Grizzlies, whom they swept in the first round of last season’s play-offs.

-Gilgeous-Alexander added seven rebounds, six assists and two steals and Chet Holmgren and Ajay Mitchell added 21 points each for Oklahoma City.
+Gilgeous-Alexander, 27, added seven rebounds, six assists and two steals, as Chet Holmgren and Ajay Mitchell added 21 points each for Oklahoma City.

 Jaren Jackson Jr led the Grizzlies with 17 points and seven rebounds.
 Ja Morant added 11 points, three rebounds and eight assists.